LILKEK361/P5Svelte/guidelines.md

 #### 1.2.2 Naming of variables and functions

 Variables and functions will be named after their purpose.
 The first letter is lowercase, and the first letter of every word in the name is written in uppercase.
 An Example: `myVariable` or `myFunction()`
+Another Example: `myVar : any`

 ## 2. Project file architecture